BU3Implement sustainable procurement for the Council

 Participate in the RCCF Sustainable Procurement Sub Group

-This subgroup has been setup to focus on supporting one of the EELGA Regional Climate Change Forum priority activities, which is to ‘Act as a regional hub to facilitate exploring of opportunities for joint procurement and support the sharing of sustainable procurement best practice’.
-This subgroup group is intended to provide peer support and explore opportunities to work together to progress the climate agenda in the eastern region.
+This subgroup was setup to focus on supporting one of the EELGA Regional Climate Change Forum priority activities, which is to ‘Act as a regional hub to facilitate exploring of opportunities for joint procurement and support the sharing of sustainable procurement best practice’.
+It was intended to provide peer support and explore opportunities to work together to progress the climate agenda in the eastern region.

 - 31.03.2024